Gory1/demo-repo/README.md

 # Git and GitHub Crash Course

-## Sub-Heading
+## Sub-Heading Goes Here
-Description of this project.
+A brief description of this project.